 However, if you suspect that members of hospital staff used improperly sterilized or cleaned medical tools while providing you with treatment or surgery, you may be able to sue the hospital under a legal theory of medical malpractice.
 Make sure that you are represented by a Philadelphia improperly disinfected medical instruments lawyer from The Weitz Firm, LLC, to collect sufficient evidence and file a medical malpractice lawsuit as soon as possible to recover damages.

 Clearly, failure to properly sterilize and disinfect medical instruments or surgical tools is a breach of the duty of care.
-In Pennsylvania and all across the U.S., all medical professionals have a duty to treat patients at an acceptable standard of care.
+All medical professionals have a duty to treat patients at an acceptable standard of care.
 Improper sterilization of medical instruments is a clear example of deviation from these acceptable standards of care.

 There are many procedures and protocols regarding proper sterilization of medical equipment in hospitals.
 For examples, any time a healthcare provider’s hand touches any item, he or she is required to scrub their hands in the prescribed manner.
 Medical professionals are also required to wear facemasks and gloves and put on surgical gowns, as well as follow specific antibacterial preparation protocols when providing treatment or operating on a patient.